Winnie90/NSIntermediate/_posts/2015-10-04-GMCallout-NSBeginner.md

 1. You need to import the `Person.h` and `PersonAnnotation.h` header files.
 2. On `viewDidLoad` you can call `addMarkersToMap`.
 3. In the `addMarkersToMap` method you need to loop through your map data.
 Cast the data to `Person`.
 4. You can then initialize your custom annotation with the person.
+We want to store the `mapData` index with the annotation for CollectionView functionality in [NSIntemediate][LinkNSIntermediate].
 5. Add the annotation to the map view.
 6. Once all of the annotations have been added you can move maps viewport to show them.